 There are over 1,400 species of barnacles currently known, and the Pacific Northwest hosts six main varieties.
 They are common and abundant in the intertidal zone, easy to track and observe even when the tide is high.
 They are filter feeders, pulling in drifting plankton, but they themselves are also an important food source in the intertidal zone.
 Marine worms, snails, sea stars, as well as some fish and shorebirds will eat barnacle, although the barnacle’s armored exterior often forces predators to sing for their supper.

 Zoologist Louis Agassiz once said a barnacle is “nothing more than a little shrimp-like animal, standing on its head in a limestone house and kicking food into its mouth.”
 It is a funny visual, but is also a good way to remember the unusual anatomy found in the barnacle family.
 After they hatch, barnacle larvae float as drifting plankton searching for a suitable place to settle down and build their own calcium castles.
-Interestingly, other adult barnacles secret compounds to attract larvae to their castle compound.
-Once they decide, they literally glue their heads to the selected site with a tenacious monster glue and begin construction of their very own castle.
+Interestingly, adult barnacles secrete compounds to attract the tiny larvae to their castle compound.
+Once a suitable building site is selected, a young barnacle literally glue its head to the spot with a tenacious monster glue and begin construction of its very own castle.

 During low tides, we see thousands of them dotting the rocky “shorescape” like little white castles, each fortified with five to six rock hard plates that form sturdy walls and another four plates that create an impenetrable door.
 If you are able to observe barnacles submerged in pools or channels of incoming water, you are in for a somewhat comical treat, as a muscle guard opens the castle door for the important business of royal feasting.